Target species

 A broad spectrum anthelmintic for the treatment and control of adult and immature roundworms of the gastro-intestinal tract in horses and other equines.

-Adult and immature small strongyles (Cyathostomes) (benzimidazole susceptible) including encysted mucosal 3rd and 4th stage larvae; it is also effective against inhibited 3rd stage larvae (encysted) in the mucosa.
+Benzimidazole susceptible adult and immature small strongyles (cyathostomes) including encysted mucosal 3rd and 4th stage larvae and it is also effective against inhibited 3rd stage larvae (encysted) in the mucosa.

 Adult and immature Oxyuris spp., Strongyloides spp. and Parascaris equorum.